TheresaLui/SelfHelpContent_v2/articles/microsoft.azuredata.postgresinstances/licensing.md

 # General Questions , Limitations , Known issues in Preview and Supported Scenarios documentation

-Most users are able to get answers to the questions they have about Supported versions , Known limitations using the below documentation
+Most users are able to get answers to the questions they have about Supported versions , Known limitations using the below documentation.

 ## **Recommended Documents**